Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    </figure>

-Diagram 6 illustrates the synchronization model, that
-is based on the synchronization model proposed in [[!MPEGCMAF]].
+Diagram 6 illustrates the synchronization model, based on the synchronization model proposed in [[!MPEGCMAF]].
 Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
 By having the boundaries to the fragments time aligned for tracks comprising the